-Yes, nearly all sex offenders can get a passport.
-However, sex offenders who committed child sex crimes will have a unique identifier on their passports.
+Nearly all sex offenders can still get a passport.
+However, sex offenders who committed child sex crimes will have a unique identifier placed on their passports.
 This identifier states that the person is a sex offender.
-Sex offenders covered by this requirement will have their normal passport revoked and replaced with one with the identifier.
+Sex offenders covered by this requirement will have their normal passports revoked and replaced with one with the identifier.
 The passport will still allow for international travel, however.

 Yes, most registered sex offenders can get a U.S. passport.
 Only sex offenders who have been convicted for a crime of sex tourism can be denied a passport, and only then for a certain length of time.
 However, people who have been convicted for a sex crime involving a minor will have their passport marked with a warning on it.

 When it comes to passports, sex offenders will fall into 1 of 3 groups: